Copyright © 2007 jsd

 Another advantage is that it is easy to check the correctness of the crib.
 It’s just sitting there begging to be checked.

 When bringing down a digit, you may optionally bring down all the digits.
-For instance, in the middle column of figure 8, if you bring down all the digits you get 1027 on row c.
-One advantage is that 1027 is a meaningful number, formed by the expression 7527−13×5×102.
+For instance, in figure 21, if you bring down all the digits you get 1027 on row c.
+One advantage is that 1027 is a meaningful number, formed by the expression 7527−13×5×100.
 This shows how the steps of the algorithm (and the intermediate results) actually have mathematical meaning; we are not not blindly following some mystical mumbo-jumbo incantation.
 I recommend that if you are trying to understand the algorithm, you should bring down all the digits a few times, at least until you see how everything works.

 A small disadvantage is that bringing down all the digits requires more copying.
 The countervailing small advantage is that it may help keep the digits lined up in their proper columns.
 Whether the advantages outweigh the cost is open to question, and probably boils down to a question of personal preference.